Category Archives: Leslie Odom Jr.

 Grade: B

-Rian Johnson who returns to the fold as director, writer, and co-producer pays tribute to the fabulous Agatha Christie murder mystery whodunits and the Hercule Poirot detective inclusion with the delightful Daniel Craig as the lead, reprising his role as master detective Benoit Blanc as he takes on an exciting new case.
+Rian Johnson, who returns to the fold as director, writer, and co-producer, pays tribute to the fabulous Agatha Christie murder mystery whodunits and the Hercule Poirot detective inclusion with the delightful Daniel Craig as the lead, reprising his role as master detective Benoit Blanc, as he takes on an exciting new case.

-I couldn’t watch Miles without thinking of Elon Musk, the current controversial social media Twitter chief executive officer in all his juvenile buffoonery.
+I couldn’t watch Miles without thinking of Elon Musk, the current controversial social media Twitter chief executive officer, in all his juvenile buffoonery.

 Appearances by top stars Janelle Monáe, Kate Hudson, Kathryn Hahn, and Leslie Odom Jr., and a surprise cameo by Hugh Grant round out the cast.
 Along with Craig and Norton, this brings enough star power to create buzz.

-He refuses to leave the tub during the very topical COVID pandemic making the entire film feel incredibly timely and relevant.
+He refuses to leave the tub during the very topical COVID pandemic, making the entire film feel incredibly timely and relevant.

 Let’s see what happens when the film ages ten years.

-We later learn that his husband, Phillip (Hugh Grant) lives with him and Blanc is gay.
-How wonderful to incorporate an LGBTQ+ presence into a main character and icing on the cake is that the studly James Bond actor is all in.
+We later learn that his husband, Phillip (Hugh Grant), lives with him, and Blanc is gay.
+How wonderful to incorporate an LGBTQ+ presence into a main character, and icing on the cake is that the studly James Bond actor is all in.

-With Blanc’s vague sexuality revealed, the exciting mystery commences with many twists and turns among the characters, led by a wonderful dual performance by Monáe.
+With Blanc’s vague sexuality revealed, the exciting mystery commences with many twists and turns among the characters, led by a fantastic dual performance by Monáe.
 She plays sophisticated New Yorker Andi and her southern sister Helen Brand.

 The other characters are a mixed bag with Hudson and Hahn playing ridiculous, over-the-top roles as a washed-up fashion designer and an aspiring governor, respectively.

-But the cartoon character award goes to former WWE professional wrestler David Bautista as the weird, buff guy, Duke Cody who barely keeps his clothes on.
+But the cartoon character award goes to former WWE professional wrestler David Bautista as the weird, buff guy, Duke Cody, who barely keeps his clothes on.

-It’s unclear if Johnson will create another installment of the Knives Out ‘collection’ but I’m on board if he does.
+It’s unclear if Johnson will create another installment of the Knives Out collection, but I’m on board if he does.
 I’ve been fascinated by the whodunit genre for as long as I can remember.

 Oscar Nominations: Best Adapted Screenplay